Optimal Capacity Modification for Many-To-One Matching Problems: Basic definitions and fundamentals

-\begin{lemma} Checking whether an \manyones\ instance admits a stable and efficient matching can be done in polynomial time. \end{lemma} \begin{proof} First, observe that a stable and efficient matching must be a student-optimal stable one as otherwise the student-optimal stable matching dominates it.
-So it is enough to show that we can check whether the student-optimal stable matching is efficient for the students since the student-optimal stable matching can be found in linear time~\cite{GusfieldIrving1989}.
-For this, we can treat the instance as an instance with one-sided preferences.
-By \cite{cechlarova2014pareto}, checking efficiency for one-sided preferences can be done in polynomial time. \end{proof}
+\begin{lemma} Checking whether an \manyones\ instance admits a stable and efficient or stable and student-popular matching can be done in polynomial time. \end{lemma} \begin{proof} First, observe that a stable and efficient or stable and student-popular matching must be the student-optimal stable one as otherwise the student-optimal stable matching Pareto-dominates it (hence also beats it in the voting).
+So it is enough to show that we can check whether the student-optimal stable matching is Pareto-efficient or student-popular for the students since the student-optimal stable matching can be found in linear time.
+For both of these, we can treat the instance as an instance with one-sided preferences.
+By the result of Cechlárová et al. \cite{cechlarova2014pareto}, checking Pareto-efficiency for one-sided preferences can be done in polynomial time.
+By Biró, Irving and Manlove \cite{biro2010popular}, checking student-popularity can also be done in polynomial-time. \end{proof}